Bayer-Group/TimberSwift/README.md

 timber.network.endedActivity()
 ```

-### The parent application should assign itself as the TimberApplicationDelegate as soon as possble to receive any and all messages from Timber objects.
+### The parent application should assign itself as the TimberApplicationDelegate as soon as possible to receive any and all messages from Timber objects.

 ```
 func setScreen(title: String, source: Source)